dherik/dherik.github.io/_posts/2024-09-04-adventures-llm-local.md

 About my notebook, spoiler alert: my mission to have more tokens was not quite successful.
 My notebook has a decent processor (a Ryzen 7), and 20GB of RAM, which should be able to load models with more than 7 billion parameters.
 But has integrated graphics, which is a lost cause to run local LLMs, because is not possible to have anything faster than your read speed in this scenario.
 Like, is not that bad, is enough for chatting but impractical to use for autocomplete my code.

 Driven by frustration, I started the journey to understand what was happening.
 This was the moment when I started to learn about [CUDA](https://pt.wikipedia.org/wiki/CUDA), [ROCm](https://en.wikipedia.org/wiki/ROCm), [Vulkan](https://en.wikipedia.org/wiki/Vulkan), and [OpenCL](https://pt.wikipedia.org/wiki/OpenCL).
-I also discovered that running a local LLM for tasks like chatting or autocomplete is known  as "local LLM **inference**".
+I also discovered that running a local LLM for tasks like chatting or autocomplete is known as 'local LLM **inference**,' which refers to the process of using a trained model to generate outputs based on input data.
 But, no matter the situation, my notebook was not able to improve this speed as much as I wanted.

 To achieve decent performance when running an LLM model, it's crucial to have high memory bandwidth between the processor and RAM.
 One of the most effective ways to do this is by loading the model into your GPU’s RAM.
 This significantly boosts performance because the bandwidth between the GPU and its RAM is much faster than that of a CPU and standard computer RAM.
 However, it's still possible to achieve good speeds without a dedicated GPU, as long as the notebook meets certain requirements.